v-cakoll/docs.pl-pl/docs/csharp/programming-guide/concepts/expression-trees/how-to-execute-expression-trees.md

 ## <a name="compiling-the-code"></a>Kompilowanie kodu

-- Dołącz obszar nazw System.Linq.Expressions.
+- Uwzględnij przestrzeń nazw System.
+LINQ.
+Expressions.

 ## <a name="see-also"></a>Zobacz też